 How does the fire control work?

-The fire control is also one of the four main components of a THAAD Battery.
+The fire control is also one of the four main components of a THAAD battery.
 The fire control is the communication and data management backbone which links the THAAD components together.
-The fire control also links THAAD to external command and control nodes and to the entire Ballistic Missile Defense System (BMDS).
+The fire control also links THAAD to external command and control nodes and to the entire Ballistic Missile Defense System.
 The fire control plans and executes intercept solutions.

-What is the GMD program about and how does it work?
+What is the Ground-based Midcourse Defense program about and how does it work?

-The GMD element is primarily composed of a Fire Control and Communications component and Ground-based Interceptors.
+The Ground-based Midcourse Defense (GMD) element is primarily composed of a Fire Control and Communications component and Ground-Based Interceptors.
 This provides us with the capability to defend the United States against intermediate- and long-range ballistic missile attacks in the midcourse phase of flight.

 Is there an explosion when the Kill Vehicle hits the reentry vehicle?

 No. There is a collision in space.
 It is very powerful and generates debris, gas and dust.
 The gas and dust may actually look like they burn, but only for an extremely short time.
-The debris and dust will reenter the atmosphere and burn up like a meteor.
+The debris and dust will reenter the atmosphere and burn up like meteors.

 What is inside the reentry vehicle?

 The reentry vehicle will carry a bomb of some kind.
 That bomb could be nuclear, biological or chemical.
 It could cause mass destruction if it reached its target.
 We want to collide with it in space and prevent it from reaching earth.

 What else might fly along with the hostile reentry vehicle?